siminsadanandan/killercoda-scenarios/floodio-element-demo/intro.md

 <br>

 This setup is based on flood.io 2.x.
-For details on the installation refer the link below -
+For details on the installation refer the link
 Reference: <https://element.flood.io/docs/start/install>

-The playground need to be installed with the the required dependencies like nodejs before  flood.io element can be installed.
-As past of the playground initialization _setup.sh_ is executed which installs nodejs v14.21.1.
+The playground need to be installed with the required dependencies like nodejs before  flood.io element can be installed.
+As part of the playground initialization _setup.sh_ script is executed which installs required nodejs version.

-After installing the nodejs you can install the flood.io element npm module with the below command
+After the auto initialization script execution is complete you can install the flood.io element npm module with the below command

 `sudo npm -g install element-cli`{{exec}}

-All the scripts referenced in this playground are available in /root/script folder.
+- sample scripts under /root/script
+- test result including screenshots are under /root/script/tmp

-To run your own script, create the testdef eg. my-first-script.pef.ts file under /root/script folder and execute the command __sudo element run --mu /root/script/my-first-script.pef.ts__
+To run your own script, create a testdef eg. my-first-script.pef.ts file under /root/script folder and execute the command __sudo element run --mu /root/script/my-first-script.pef.ts__

-*You have to wait for the setup task to complete, you will see __Completed setup task__ in the console screen*
+__dependencies__

+Deployed on Linux ubuntu 5.4.0-131-generic
+- nodejs - v14.21.1
+- flood.io elements cli - v2.0.4